 The following are a few explanations as to why your dog might be reverse sneezing:

 Some dogs are simply predisposed to reverse sneezes.
 This group primarily includes brachycephalic and small dog breeds.

 If you’re unsure whether your dog is a brachycephalic breed, take a quick look at his face.
 If his features could be considered smushed and his skull considered flat, you have a brachycephalic dog!

-Some examples include Bulldogs, Pugs, Shih Tzus and Pekingese.
+Some examples include Bulldogs, Pugs, Shih Tzus, and Pekingese.

 Dogs who are brachycephalic or who have smaller noses and throats may be subject to reverse sneezes their whole life just because their genetic makeup has given them features that make it inherently more difficult to breathe.

-Here’s how it may look like:
+Here’s what it may look like:

 Irritants in the Nose and Throat

 If your dog is not of a smaller or brachycephalic breed, then irritants in the nose and throat will be the most likely cause of your dog’s reverse sneezes.
 These irritants can range anywhere from a blade of grass to a speck of mud to a piece of a soft toy.